GOGL - Transactions made under the buy-back program

 Reference is made to the stock announcement on October 4, 2022, where Golden Ocean Group Limited (OSE/NASDAQ: GOGL) announced the commencement of its share buy-back program of maximum USD 100 million to purchase up to an aggregate of 10,000,000 of the company's common shares in a 12-month period from the announcement.

-Golden Ocean Group Limited ("GOGL” or the "Company”) announces that the Company has during the week ending Friday 14 July 2023, purchased 10,000 of the Company’s own common stocks on the Oslo Stock Exchange at an average price of NOK 78.59 per share.
-Following the completion of the above transactions, GOGL owns a total of 1,767,328 of own shares, corresponding to 0.88 % of the Company’s share capital.
+Golden Ocean Group Limited ("GOGL” or the "Company”) announces that the Company has during the week ending Friday 21 July 2023, purchased 45,000 of the Company’s own common stocks.
+30,000 of the shares have been bought on the Oslo Stock Exchange at an average price of NOK 74.52 per share and 15,000 of the shares have been bought on Nasdaq at an average price of USD 7.44 per share.
+Following the completion of the above transactions, GOGL owns a total of 1,812,328 of own shares, corresponding to 0.90 % of the Company’s share capital.

 An overview of all transactions made under the buy-back program that have been carried out during the above-mentioned date is attached to this report and available at www.newsweb.no.